actsl/kiss_sdl/README.md

 which all the widgets in the dialog are drawn, the examples show how to do that.
-Some of these functions also have an additional argument named decorate, this determines whether the widget should be decorated by the standard function.
-The standard function draws a blue rectangle around the edge of the widget.
+Some of these functions also have an additional argument named decorate, this determines whether the widget should be decorated by the default function.
+The default function draws a blue rectangle around the edge of the widget.

 In addition to visibility, the widgets also may or may not have